Count Manfred Beckett Czernin: Royal Air Force

 Czernin returned to the United Kingdom in April 1935 to take up an appointment as an acting pilot officer on a short service commission in the Royal Air Force (RAF).
 Qualifying as a pilot, he was posted to No. 57 Squadron RAF at RAF Upper Heyford, and he enjoyed several more squadron postings until placed on the Class A Reserve on 16 August 1937.

 Recalled on the outbreak of hostilities, Czernin passed a fighter pilot assessment course and was posted to No. 504 Squadron at RAF Debden in January 1940.
 A few days later, he was transferred to No. 213 Squadron at RAF Wittering and in May to No.85 Squadron, flying Hurricanes.

-Like others in the British Expeditionary Force, this unit had a hard time in fighting against the German Luftwaffe.
-On 16 May Czernin had to walk back to his squadron at Lille Airport after force-landing his aircraft, damaged by a Messerschmitt Bf 109 of 3/JG76.
-On 19 May he shot down a Heinkel He 111 and two Dornier Do 17, and a Henschel Hs 126 the next day, adding one more Heinkel 111 to his tally on 12 May before he returned again to England on 21 May by boat.
-Upon his return he was posted to No. 17 Squadron at RAF Martlesham Heath.
+Like others in the British Expeditionary Force, this unit had a hard time fighting against the German Luftwaffe.
+On 16 May, Czernin had to walk back to his squadron at Lille Airport after force-landing his aircraft, damaged by a Messerschmitt Bf 109 of 3/JG76.
+On 19 May, he shot down a Heinkel He 111 and two Dornier Do 17, and a Henschel Hs 126 the next day, adding one more Heinkel 111 to his tally on 12 May before he returned again to England on 21 May by boat.
+Upon his return, he was posted to No. 17 Squadron at RAF Martlesham Heath.

 One of "The Few"

 Still with No. 17 Squadron, Czernin fought with distinction throughout the Battle of Britain, tallying a Do 17 of II/KG2 on 12 July (shared), which crashed into the sea near a convoy off Orfordness.
-In the following month he shared a Ju 88 on 21 July and got three Bf 110s (including one shared) on 25 July.
-Later on, Czernin shot down two more Bf 110s on 3 September, a Bf 109 and two shared Heinkel 111s on 5 September, a Bf 110 on 11 September, a Ju 88 shared on 19 September and one more Bf 110 on 27 September and a Do 17 shared on 24 October.
+In the following month, he shared a Ju 88 on 21 July and got three Bf 110s (including one shared) on 25 July.
+Later on, Czernin shot down two more Bf 110s on 3 September, a Bf 109 and two shared Heinkel 111s on 5 September, a Bf 110 on 11 September, a Ju 88 shared on 19 September and one more Bf 110 on 27 September, and a Do 17 shared on 24 October.

 Czernin himself was shot down on 17 November by German ace Adolf Galland in a combat over RAF Wattisham.
 Despite being wounded, Czernin managed to escape by parachute.
 His Hurricane crashed just west of Bradfield Church.

-In May 1941 he was posted to an Operational Training Unit at RAF Debden and promoted to acting squadron leader in December.
-In February 1942 he was given command of No. 146 Squadron RAF, in India, and later on was posted to HQ No. 224 Group as a Staff Officer.
+In May 1941, he was posted to an Operational Training Unit at RAF Debden and promoted to acting squadron leader in December.
+In February 1942, he was given command of No. 146 Squadron RAF, in India, and later on was posted to HQ No. 224 Group as a Staff Officer.
 He returned to the United Kingdom to take up a similar posting at HQ No. 28 Group, RAF Uxbridge, until he was recruited by Special Operations Executive (SOE) under the cover of another similar assignment.